2013 RECOMMENDED ANTHROPOMORPHICS LIST

 It would be greatly appreciated if you are able to provide weblinks to your recommendations so that we can correctly add them to the list.

-The second purpose is to serve as a guide to which items were produced in 2014, to help fans determine what is eligible to nominate for the year's Ursa Major Awards (to be voted upon in 2014).
+The second purpose is to serve as a guide to which items were produced in 2023, to help fans determine what is eligible to nominate for the year's Ursa Major Awards (to be voted upon in 2024).
 Note: Recommendation of items to this list does not constitute nomination for the awards, nor is it a requirement for nomination!
-Nominations may not be done until January 2014 - check the Nominations page for instructions.
+Nominations may not be made until January 2024 - check the Nominations page for instructions.

 The dividing line in size between Novel and Short Fiction is 40,000 words.

-The "Other Literary Work" category is for any literary work that does not fit into the existing written categories, including but not limited to such things as short story and comic strip collections, graphic novels, and non-fiction.
+The "General Literary Work" category is for any literary work that does not fit into the existing written categories, including but not limited to such things as short story and comic strip collections, and graphic novels.

 Recommended Anthropomorphic Miscellany is not matched by a similar category in the Ursa Major Awards.
 Recommended Miscellany is for those items like the Realm of the Claw action figures that appeared awhile back, or the Cthulhu plush dolls that do not fit into any of the existing categories, but are too good to be ignored.